Corgam/SS23_ADSP_TCF/README.md

 1. Install Git (Ubuntu: `sudo apt update && sudo apt install git`).
 2. Clone this repository (`git clone https://github.com/Corgam/SS23_ADSP_TCF`).
 3. Go the the root folder (Ubuntu: `cd SS23_ADSP_TCF`) and run the .sh script (Ubuntu: `sh setup.sh`, do not use sudo).
+4. Please restart your terminal for the changes to take effect.
+If you're running Linux in a virtual machine, it may be necessary to restart the virtual machine for changes to take effect.
-4. Inside `frontend/src/environments/` folder, fill in the Firebase API keys in files: `environment.ts` and `environment.development.ts`
+5. Inside `frontend/src/environments/` folder, fill in the Firebase API keys in files: `environment.ts` and `environment.development.ts`

 Note: We use `.sh` script for automatic setup.
 In case of errors, or manual installation, follow the steps descripted in the `setup.sh` file.